The Town Energy Coordinator position is open presently. Please check back for updates.

 Energy Coordinator’s Advisory Group, 2017 – Present

-As of October 2017, the Pawlet Energy Group decided to discontinue its regular monthly meetings and function instead as an advisory body on an an-needed basis to assist the Energy Coordinator with future and on-going projects.
-Now known as the Energy Coordinator’s Advisory Group, it will be advising the Energy Coordinator on such matters as:
+In October 2017, the Pawlet Energy Group decided to discontinue its regular monthly meetings and function instead as an advisory body on an an-needed basis to assist the Energy Coordinator with future and on-going projects.
+Known as the Energy Coordinator’s Advisory Group, it helped the Energy Coordinator on such matters as:

 - evaluating the feasibility of solar PV installations for the Town at potentially suitable sites, including the Mettawee Community School and the former Town landfill;